Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 ## Unpublish a workflow version

 A workflow can only be used for processes if it is published.
 By default, a created workflow or a deployed workflow version is automatically published.
 You can manually [publish](#publish-a-workflow-version) or unpublish workflow versions.
-Unpublish a workflow version if the workflow is still in work or you use testing purposes it and you the workflow should not yet be used for processes.
+Unpublish a workflow version if the workflow is still in work or used for testing purposes and the workflow should not yet be used for processes.

 ### Prerequisites